Lives Saved from Arkansas 1st Responders Naloxone Program

 ♦ Arkansas is 2nd nationally for over-prescribing opioids at 114.6 prescriptions per 100 people (the national average is 66.5 prescriptions per 100 people)

-♦ Arkansas ranks 3rd nationally in pounds of medicine collected per capita with 0.097 pounds per person (Determined using 2017 census estimates)
+♦ Arkansas ranks 3rd nationally in pounds collected per capita with 106 pounds per person, just barely behind Wisconsin with 0.112 pounds per person and Maine with 0.264 pounds per person. *(Determined using 2017 census estimates)

-♦ The 4-state DEA region consisting of Alabama, Arkansas, Louisiana & Mississippi had a total weight of 442,050 pounds for all 15 Take Backs.
-Arkansas, despite being the least populated of the 4: (1) Accounts for 66% of the total weight, collecting 141,298 pounds more than the other 3 states combined; (2) Averages more participating law enforcement agencies than the other 3 states combined; & (3) Accounts for 52% of the region’s total sites for Take Back 15.
+♦ The 4-state DEA region consisting of Alabama, Arkansas, Louisiana & Mississippi had a total weight of 482,357 pounds for all 16 Take Back Days.
+Arkansas, despite being the least populated of the 4: (1) Accounts for 66% of the total weight, collecting 154,049 pounds more than the other 3 states combined; (2) Averages more participating law enforcement agencies than the other 3 states combined; & (3) Accounts for 50% of the region’s total sites for Take Back Day.

 42% → the percent of teenagers who have abused or misused a prescription drug & admitted to obtaining them from their home.